-- Group 3 Demethylation inhibitors (DMI) - Group 7 Succinate dehydrogenase inhibitors (SDHI) - Group 8 Hydroxy-(2-amino-)pyrimidines - Group 11 Quinone outside inhibitors (Qol) - Group 11+7 Qol + SDHI - Group 13 Aza-napthalenes - Group U6 Phenyl-acetamide - Group 50 Actin disruptors (aryl-phenyl-ketones) - 1.
-Start disease control early.
-Do not wait for powdery mildew to appear before spraying but start as soon as practicable after crop emergence. - 2.
+- Group 3 Demethylation inhibitors (DMI) - Group 7 Succinate dehydrogenase inhibitors (SDHI) - Group 7+3 SDHI + DMI - Group 8 Hydroxy-(2-amino-)pyrimidinesGroup 11 Quinone outside inhibitors (QoI) - Group 11+7 Qol + SDHI Group 13 Aza-napthalenes Group U6 Phenyl-acetamide - Group 50 Actin disruptors (aryl-phenyl-ketones) - Start disease control early.
+Do not wait for powdery mildew to appear before spraying but start as soon as possible after crop emergence. - 2.
 Use protectant sprays in early crop growth.
 Apply protectant sprays up to the fruit set stage of the crop if the disease normally occurs during this period.
 If this schedule is interrupted (e.g. by rain) use a tank mix of protectant plus systemic before recommencing the protectant program. - 3.
-After fruit set, use systemic fungicides in one or more of the following ways: - Tank mix systemic fungicides with a protectant fungicide and use fungicides from at least two different systemic activity groups per crop. - Alternate systemic fungicides with a protectant fungicide and use fungicides from at least two different systemic activity groups per crop. - 6.
-Alternate systemic fungicides from at least three different activity groups per crop. - 7.
-Apply Group 11 fungicides preventatively. - 8.
-Use a maximum of one Group 11 containing spray out of every three fungicide applications. - Do not use consecutive applications of Group 11 or Group U6 fungicides. - Do not apply more than two Group 11 (including 11+7) or Group U6 products per crop. - 11.
-Do not apply more than three Group 7 or Group 13 products per crop and no more than two consecutive applications per year.
+After fruit set, use systemic fungicides in one or more of the following ways: - a) Tank mix systemic fungicides with a protectant fungicide and use fungicides from at least two different MoA groups per crop. - b) Alternate systemic fungicides with a protectant fungicide and use fungicides from at least two different MoA groups per crop. - c) Alternate systemic fungicides from at least three different activity groups per crop. - 4.
+Apply Group 7 and 11 fungicides preventatively. - 5.
+Use a maximum of one Group 11 containing spray out of every three fungicide applications. - 6.
+Do not use consecutive applications of Group 11 or Group U6 fungicides. - Do not apply more than two Group 11 (including 11+7) or Group U6 products per crop. - Do not apply more than three Group 7 or Group 13 products per crop and no more than two consecutive applications per year.